-Specific Public Health interventions have been recommended in the context of the monkeypox outbreak such as vaccination, messaging, and individual behavior modification and these may have contributed to the overall decline in cases worldwide.30 However, more research is warranted to identify the most effective methods in preventing new cases.
-Further, officials are warranted to allocate sufficient funding and to adopt appropriate national strategies targeted toward sexual health promotion.29 A comprehensive sexual health screening to conduct testing for other STIs should be included for all monkeypox patients.34 Clinicians in different disciplines are also encouraged to be aware of the clinical features of this infection.35 This is for two main reasons: first, patients can be identified early in the disease process which will improve the disease outcomes by offering the patient the appropriate referral and treatment plan; secondly, early identification will help prevent transmission to others which will have a great impact particularly for the sexual networks involved.
-Since patient education and cooperation are two main factors in prevention of disease transmission, it is also recommended to discuss safer sexual practices with at-risk groups namely MSM, and engage them in planning public health measures that could be effective in counteracting the disease.
+Specific Public Health interventions have been recommended in the context of the monkeypox outbreak such as vaccination, messaging, and individual behavior modification and these may have contributed to the overall decline in cases worldwide [30].
+However, more research is warranted to identify the most effective methods in preventing new cases.
+Further, officials are warranted to allocate sufficient funding and to adopt appropriate national strategy targeted towards sexual health promotion [29].
+A comprehensive sexual health screening to conduct testing for other STI should be included for all monkeypox patients [34].
+It is also encouraged that clinicians in different disciplines to be aware of the clinical features of this infection [35].
+This is for two main reasons.
+Firstly, patients can be identified early in the disease process which will improve the disease outcomes by offering the patient the appropriate referral and treatment plan.
+Secondly, early identification will help prevent transmission to others which will have a great impact particularly for the sexual networks involved.
+Since patient education and cooperation are two main factors in prevention of disease transmission, it is also recommended to discuss safer sexual practices with at-risk groups namely MSM and engage them in planning of public health measures that could be effective in counteracting the disease.